BoiseState/interfaith-donation/documentation/getting-started/getting-started.md

 This will install the front-end admin dependencies, and then start a development server for the front-end admin.
 Once the start is finished, it will provide the localhost URL for the front-end admin application.
-This development environment features code reload, so as you change the Vue code it will automatically reload.
+This development environment features code reloading, so as you change the Vue code it will automatically reload.